 - Any student, faculty/staff member or contractor of the university who operates/parks a motor vehicle on the campus shall obtain a parking permit before parking the vehicle on CU property.

-- Applications for campus parking permits are obtained by commuter students at the One Stop, by housing students in the Housing Office and by faculty and staff at the Office of Public Safety.
+- Applications for campus parking permits are obtained by commuter and housing students at the One Stop and by faculty and staff at the Office of Public Safety.

 - No vehicle may display more than one university parking permit.